Momijigari - A Symphony of Autumn Colours

-In much the same fashion as the local fascination and coverage of the Hanami season, the colours of autumn are eagerly anticipated, with fall forecasts reported across the country on tv and weather shows, websites (such as the popular weathernews.jp), and published in newspapers and local guides.
+Much like the coverage of Japan's Sakura Season, the colours of autumn are eagerly predicted and followed, with forecasts reported across the country on tv and radio, websites, and even published in regional guides and newspapers.

-The location and timing of the turn relies on a lot of factors, from the temperature and humidity of an area to the volume of trees and plantlife, and even the elevation.
-As a result, it’s possible to narrow down in advance (with good accuracy) when and where the best spots for enjoying nature’s display will be.
+The location and timing of the fall change relies on a lot of factors, including the temperature and the humidity, to the amount of trees and flora, and elevation of an area.
+Fortunately, thanks to observable variables and changes, this is also what allows observers to narrow down when and where the best spots for enjoying the colours will be.

-In 2017, the best time to view the incredible autumnal colours in Niseko and its surrounding areas will be at the tail-end of September, peaking in early-to-mid October.
+In 2017, the best time to view the autumnal colours in Niseko and its surrounding areas was towards the end of September, peaking in early October.

 Niseko Panorama line